cse4505-fl25-wustl/test_cases/box_packing/MixedMediumSameSize/StandardBox/1_4PerBox-5_6PerBox/ReadMe.md

 # Standard Box:
 To Fit 1 Canvas Gallery (2.75") and 5 PPF (1.83" x 5 = 9.17") It takes a total of 11.917" which is more than 11".
 So we can not fit them all into a single Standard Box.
+We would need 2 boxes.
+1 for Canvas, and 1 for PPF

 # Oversize Box
 To Fit 1 Canvas Gallery (2.75") and 5 PPF (1.83" x 5 = 9.17") It takes a total of 11.917" which is less than 13".
 So we can fit them all